Alumni are the backbone of SUNY Potsdam.

 Emma Simon '12

 Emma Simon ’12 recently returned to campus as an actor in the Pendragon Theatre’s touring production of “Pride & Prejudice” during the Fall 2018 semester.
-She didn’t stop there, staying on for several more days to lead a clowning techniques workshop for current students speak with current students about her work as an actor in New York City.
+She didn’t stop there, staying on for several more days to lead a clowning techniques workshop for current students and speak about her work as an actor in New York City.

 Megan Bowdish '88